Respect for Human Rights and Diversity

 Basic Approach

 The IWATSU Group believes that “people” are an asset, and that the growth of each and every employee will contribute to the growth of the Group.
-Accordingly, we have listed “human resources development and technological transfer” as one of the themes of our activities based on our areas of materiality.
+Accordingly, we have listed “human resources development and technological transfer” as one of the themes of our activities based on our areas of key sustainability issues.
 Based on this belief, we have developed education systems in each Group company and are endeavoring to enhance the skills and knowledge of our employees.

 Overview of Activities